jiteshsatija/jiteshsatija/README.md

                                                 # Hi there 👋, I'm Jitesh Satija

-A BCA student at Modi Institute of Management & Technology, Kota, Rajasthan, India.
+                              **A BCA student from india. as well as fontend developer and Ux\Ui designer**

 ## Current Focus

-🚀 Mastering Front-end Web Development and Python coding.
+🚀 Mastering Front-end Web Development, Python coding and Ux\Ui Designing.

 ## About Me